An Overview of Lesson 9

 - Evaluate route statistics and determine the siting route

-- explain the complexity in selecting a most appropriate route.
+- explain the complexity of selecting a most appropriate route.

 What is due for Lesson 9?

 This lesson will take us one week to complete.
 Please refer to the Calendar for specific time frames and due dates.
-Specific directions for the assignment below can be found within this lesson.
+Specific directions for the assignment below can be found in this lesson.